J. B. Stoney, Bible Treasury, Volume 2, 2nd Edition, July 1858.

 Now, mark!
 Samson had been delivered from both association with, and subjection to, the Philistines, and had retreated to the rock Etam in Judah, as at once Israel's deliverer, and the Philistines' terror; but Judah is unbelieving, and delivers him over to the enemy.
 This leads to the manifestation of Samson's power, and his right or title to judge Israel, which is noted in the last verse of this chapter.
 He has now reached the position which he was appointed to fill, and which the Spirit in him was leading him through many exercises to occupy.
 We must not omit to notice the conclusion of the above manifestation and victory.
 After he had, by means of a jawbone, laid heaps upon heaps, and sung in ecstasy of soul after his work, he threw away the jawbone, and then his own personal wants afflict him.
 "He was sore athirst."
 Great services for others will not supply the soul's necessities, which can only be supplied from the Lord.
 However brilliant our services, our own souls will famish unless directly sustained by the Lord, for mere service never sustains.
 On the contrary, the fresher the service, the more shall we be conscious of our own necessity and dependence on God for personal support.
 No great deliverance vouchsafed will supply one drop of relief to the weary soul.
 From God alone must that come.
 And thus, in answer to Samson's cry, God relieves him, and he calls the name of the place En-hakkore, "the well of him that called."
 He commemorates, not his service, but his dependence on God; and established now in this dependence, as well as practical ability, it is recorded that Samson judged Israel twenty years.

 We may now pause in the narrative to review this early stage of Samson's history in the double light which it appears to me to bear.
 We have said that his projected union with a Philistine was an unholy alliance, and that God had to discipline him, in order to teach him its unsuitability; and we have traced the discipline.
-This is true regarding him as a Israelite and a Nazarite; but I think the action also bears another aspect, which appears in the words "they knew not that it was of the Lord," that is, that it was almost a necessary consequence of the judicial position to which he was born liable, even that of subjection to, and association with, the uncircumcised.
+This is true regarding him as an Israelite and a Nazarite; but I think the action also bears another aspect, which appears in the words "they knew not that it was of the Lord," that is, that it was almost a necessary consequence of the judicial position to which he was born liable, even that of subjection to, and association with, the uncircumcised.
 Though a Nazarite, and a separate man, he was, on account of the condition of the nation, exposed to this corrupt association, and was responsible for it; and while, on the one hand, he is taught to deliver himself therefrom, on the other, he is allowed to propose a union which was an admission of the liability entailed on him, but which he personally had no manner of part in creating.
 This union was not allowed to be consummated, because in itself unholy; but the proposition answers the double purpose in the instruction of God, on the one hand, being an admission of the consequences of the nation's sin, and on the other, an opportunity for Samson, through God's power and training, to extricate himself therefrom, and to become the deliverer of His people.
 In the same sense, a man is born into the world liable to the penalty of Adam's sin before he has committed any act of sin.
 So in Israel.
 So in the church.
 A unit of each, in entering into membership, was necessarily liable to all the forfeitures and penalties as well as the privileges attaching thereto, and he cannot assume the privileges without discharging the liabilities which are the real impediments to the enjoyment of the privileges.
 Cain is an example of this, assuming by a meat offering the position of a man acceptable to God, before he had answered to the penalties due to him because of sin.
 So in the church.
 We must own its ruin before we can assume its privileges and dignities.
 But the man of strength must not lie under these consequences without an effort to retrieve his position and extricate himself, his kindred, and his people.
 He repudiates nothing to which he is justly liable, but neither does he increase the embarrassments by contributing personally to the moral debts of his people.
 Consequently, Samson was a Nazarite from his birth, and for that very reason was the only one suited to undertake the place of liquidator and deliverer.
 In a word, while personally separate, he admitted the pernicious and judicial alliance between Israel and the Philistines, by proposing affinity with one of their nation.
 Incongruous it was, but so much is first allowed in order that Samson, the man of strength, might avow Israel's humiliated position, and no more is necessary or sanctioned in the counsels of God.
 A righteous ground is soon found for preventing the alliance and emancipating the people from the bondage of their oppressors.
 By fair conflict he reaches the rock Etam, and there established as deliverer of the people, he judges them twenty years.

 This is the first point or epoch in Samson's history.
 The second is, how he again became mixed up with the Philistines on a lower level, and how he suffered for it.
 In the first, we have seen how he sought an alliance only for an occasion, and how wondrously he was helped, and raised up to be judge of the people; but now, seeking for association from mere natural desire, although his strength acts when he repents, yet he never afterwards resumes his position at Etam, as judge of Israel; and this has a distinct voice to us.
 If we own the ruin of the Church, in order to set ourselves to the discharge of the liabilities thereby saddled on us, we shall be helped righteously to exonerate ourselves from them; but if we return to the association of "the great house," for which we have felt irresponsible, and for which we have answered, we are sure to be involved therein, and however we may do individual acts of valour, yet we never again shall be able to resume the position of witness for God or deliverer of His people.

 Samson went down to Gaza, (chap.
-16.) and saw there a harlot, and went in unto her.
-Here he renews his unholy association, and yet he is made aware of the Philistines' machinations against him; and is enabled, in a marvellous way, to defeat them, for "he arose at midnight, and took the doors and gate of the city, and went away with them, bar and all, and put them on his shoulders, and carried them up to the top of the hill which is before Hebron" Surely this was a warning to Samson, though with a marked deliverance.
+16) and saw there a harlot, and went in unto her.
+Here he renews his unholy association, and yet he is made aware of the Philistines' machinations against him; and is enabled, in a marvellous way, to defeat them, for "he arose at midnight, and took the doors and gate of the city, and went away with them, bar and all, and put them on his shoulders, and carried them up to the top of the hill which is before Hebron."
+Surely this was a warning to Samson, though with a marked deliverance.
 How often does the soul recover from the first step backwards in a very remarkable manner, with great evidence of strength, though it be only a midnight; this is, there may not be so much testimony as manifest power and a glorious deliverance.
 Paul's going to Jerusalem, is an example of such a retrograde step; and at midnight, too, escorted by Roman soldiers, he outwits and escapes his enemies.
 Blessed indeed when such discipline leads the soul (as it did with Paul) to avoid such association again!
 But Samson refused to learn; and we next read, "he loved a woman in the valley of Sorek, and her name was Delilah."
 This introduces us to the most pitiable and humiliating incident in the life of any of God's servants.
 No amount of treachery on the part of Delilah (who is the world in type — a combination of allurement and malice) can awaken Samson to the real character of her to whom he has allied himself.
 Where must have been his sensibilities when he could keep up the closest intimacy with one who plied his confidence in order to work his ruin?
 At first he does not confide in her, and while he retains his reserve and keeps his divine secret, he is safe; however humbling his position as a mighty man, to be in the hands of a false woman.
 Truly, when we thus see how the strongest may be deceived, and so far that the most palpable proofs will not disabuse their minds of the fearful spell, we may say, "let no man glory in his strength."
 Great is the mercy of our God, who, even in a downward course, guards us to the furthest possible point.
 Samson is always victorious until he communicates the secret of his strength — the mark of his Nazariteship and separation to God; but the moment he betrays this he has relinquished the source of his strength, he has lost his mark as God's servant — one that it was not for uncircumcised ears to know of.
 If he loses this, this owning of God demonstratively, there is no outward evidence of any distinction between him and other men.
 As long as this mark remained, God succoured and honoured him.
 Often do we find that God supports his servant who retains the mark of separation.
 Even though he, in the spirit of his mind, engrossed by natural attractions, may have very grievously departed from Him; but when the mark is relinquished, He can succour no longer.
 There is but a small step between the allurements of the world and its deadly wrong.
 And so was it with Samson.
 Yielding first to allurement, he next surrenders the mark of separation, and is finally delivered into the hands of the Philistines, and his eyes put out.
 What a picture of every servant of God who pursues a like course, and thus becomes a "withered branch," and a prey to the ungodly world!
 What bitter, painful discipline Samson must now undergo!
 Bound in fetters of brass, he "grinds in the prison house" — the effects of his own self-will, and surrender of his true place of dignity.
 In the prison his hair begins to grow again; the mark of separation is renewed, but his eyes are gone!
 Morally, the sight is never restored, when the light once given is lost.
 A solemn truth for us!
 The mark is restored and strength is active, but only in death is its power seen.

 Even as practically by the death of Christ, all foes of every shade were overcome, so the death-scene alone remains as a place of testimony for a strong servant who has taken the high place of Nazariteship like Samson, but who has sunk with eyes open, as we may say, into the unholy association which he, once in the zenith of his history, so much opposed and renounced.
 Samson died with the wicked, but in the last fearful struggle — that terrible judgement laid on man because of sin — Samson glorified God, for he "slew more in his death than in his life."
 A true epitome this of every soul which has learned the power of Christ's death; for the one who conquers therein overcomes every foe, even him who has the power of death, to the praise and glory of God; and teaches us that death alone can deliver the strongest man from the place of temptation and failure.